MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Set this policy to true to show the Cast toolbar icon on the toolbar or the overflow menu.
+  Set this policy to True to show the Cast toolbar icon on the toolbar or the overflow menu.
 Users won't be able to remove it.

 If you don't configure this policy or if you disable it, users can pin or remove the icon by using its contextual menu.